NETWORG/blog/_posts/2023-08-28-using-power-fx-with-dataverse-context-outside-of-dataverse.md

 - When marshalling the AttributeTypeCode.Lookup, you can check if the expression requires the whole object or not.
 For example: If I'm adding a property with a display name 'Parent Account', I can check if the original expression contains an Ident token with the same name.
 If not, I can say that the FormulaType of this is just TableEmpty, which will be the correct type but no additional metadata.
 If we have this Ident token in the expression, we can recursively download the Table add it (You will find the related Table name in the targets property).
 Now, your expression will have access the metadata of the two required tables.

 ![tokenSplit](/uploads/2023/08/using-powerfx-with-dataverse1.png)

+- The expression in Power Fx is made to be as user friendly as possible.
+That's why, when writing it, we use display names of tables and fields or a specific culture (There may be a difference between using a comma or a dot for decimal numbers).
+When moving this from environment to environment however, we will need to transform the expression to be as neutral as possible.
+For this, you can use the `CheckResult.ApplyGetInvariant()` method, which will do exactly that.